How Much Does It Cost to Refinish a Deck?

 The size of your deck will also have a significant impact on the overall refinishing cost.
 Naturally, the larger your deck, the more it will cost to refinish.

-The average deck refinishing cost is between $3 and $6 per square foot.
+In January 2024, the average deck refinishing cost starts at $3.81 and $7.82 per square foot.
 Of course, this is just an average.
 Other factors, such as the condition of your deck, the type of wood it is made of, and the type of stain or sealer you use, can also affect the price.

 Nonetheless, understanding the scale of the refinish job gives you a general idea of how much you can expect to spend on your project.